AnJoMort0/ClickATree/README.md

 - 🎨 Visual Design: AnJoMorto (with the help of ([Designer](https://www.bing.com/images/create))
 - 🎼 Melodic Magic: TBD

-This project was developped under the class "Développement de Jeu 2D" under Isaac Pante (SLI, Lettres, UNIL).
+This project was developped for the class "Développement de Jeu 2D" under Isaac Pante (SLI, Lettres, UNIL, Lausanne, CH).

 ## Game On! 🎮

 Get ready for a green journey with Click a Tree.
-Grow, protect, and immerse yourself in the magic of nature – all in the name of fun! 🌳💚
+Grow, protect, and immerse yourself in the magic of nature! 🌳💚